Aeolian landform: Mechanisms

 Sand blowing off a crest in the Kelso Dunes of the Mojave Desert, California.

-Aeolian landforms are formed when wind moves sediment (see aeolian processes).
+Aeolian landforms are formed when wind moves sediment (See also: Aeolian processes).

 Sediment particles move when they are lifted by upwards Bernoulli forces that exceed their downwards weight or when they are dragged from their initial position.
-Depending on the balance of these forces, particles may either creep (roll) across the surface until they settle due to a loss of velocity; hop from point to point; or be suspended entirely in the air.
-These means of sediment transport can be classified as deposition, saltation, and suspension, respectively.
+Depending on the balance of these forces, particles may either roll across the surface until they settle due to a loss of velocity; hop from point to point; or be suspended entirely in the air.
+These means of sediment transport can be classified as creep, saltation, and suspension, respectively.

 Once sediment transport begins, it continues via gravity and momentum.
 Particles that fall out of the air typically impact the surface with enough force to dislodge further particles.

 These impacts are separated in space by the saltation hop length of the traveling particles, which creates distinct areas of erosion and/or deposition.

 As time passes, the surface rises in areas with net deposition, and lowers in areas with net erosion, creating initial landforms.

 Larger aeolian landforms alter the surface wind field in patterns that promote their growth.
 They are thus very stable, once formed.

 Deflation and abrasion are specific means of sediment transport than can also be attributed to aeolian processes.
 Deflation, which is named for the Latin word "deflare" meaning "to blow away", refers to the scattering and removal of rock particles by wind.
 Deflation occurs in deserts where diverse particles dominate the surface.
 In these arid zones, sand and rock fragments are blown by jets and streams of air which remove fine grained materials from the surface and leave behind a rocky desert.
 Abrasion is another mechanism of force exerted by the wind on surficial materials that is characterized by friction caused by moving particles scraping across a rock's surface and, as a result, continues to develop a land formation by removing further material.

 Aeolian landforms are typically described in two categories: erosional and depositional.